shashank3959/me759-final-project/README.md

 ```
 sbatch python.sh
 ```
+This will create .csv files in the data folder
+## Running on Windows/Mac
-This will create .csv files in the data folder or if your running this code in Windows/Mac, install python and install the dependencies by
+if your running this code in Windows/Mac, install python and install the dependencies by
 <br>
 ```
 pip3 install -r requirements.txt